subquery/cosmos-subql-starter/Cronos/cronos-evm-starter-via-eth/README.md

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.

-A SubQuery package defines which data SubQuery will index from the Substrate blockchain, and how it will store it.
+A SubQuery package defines which data SubQuery will index from the blockchain, and how it will store it.

 This Starter Package by default allows **indexing transactions and approvals of Wrapped CRO Token**.